 If you want an easy main dish that is as fresh as the salmon itself then look no further.
 Low carb, Paleo, and gluten-free, this recipe calls for fresh basil, lemon slices, garlic, and butter.

 For those that are looking to make it even healthier, sub out the butter for a drizzle of olive oil.
 This recipe is simple, tasty, and made for an easy weeknight dinner.
 Get the recipe here.

 12. Sheet Pan Chili Lime Salmon

-This is the new recipe that is about to become a kitchen staple.
+This is the recipe that is about to become your new favorite way to cook salmon.
 Bursting with flavor, salmon is coated in a chili flake, honey, cumin, lime juice, parsley, and olive oil sauce, and accompanied by a trio of juicy roasted bell peppers and onion.

 This is a perfect recipe for salmon fajitas, tacos, or an easy weeknight dinner.
 Go on and grab a fork, I know your mouth is watering.
 Get the recipe here.

 This post was originally published on April 25, 2018.